-The Agency has considered all statutory and regulatory criteria for project approval set forth in Executive Law § 809(10), Environmental Conservation Law §§ 24-0801(2), and 9 NYCRR § 578.10.
+The Agency has considered all statutory and regulatory criteria for project approval set forth in Executive Law § 809(10), the Freshwater Wetlands Act and 9 NYCRR Part 578.
 The Agency hereby finds that all regulated activities authorized by this general permit and a certification issued pursuant to this general permit that are undertaken as authorized:

-a.will be consistent with the land use and development plan;

-b. will be compatible with the character description and purposes, policies, and objectives of the land use area(s) involved;

-c.will be consistent with the overall intensity guidelines for the land use area(s) involved;

-d.will comply with the shoreline restrictions of Executive Law § 806; e.will not have an undue adverse impact upon the natural, scenic, aesthetic, ecological, wildlife, historic, recreational or open space resources of the Park or upon the ability of the public to provide supporting facilities and services made necessary by the project, taking into account the economic and social benefits that might be derived therefrom; and f.will secure the natural benefits of wetlands associated with the project, consistent with the general welfare and beneficial economic, social, and agricultural development of the state.
+- a. will be consistent with the land use and development plan: - b. will be compatible with the character description and purposes, policies, and objectives of the land use area(s) involved; - c. will be consistent with the overall intensity guidelines for the land use area(s) involved; - d. will comply with the shoreline restrictions of Executive Law, § 806;e. will not have an undue adverse impact upon the natural, scenic, aesthetic, ecological, wildlife, historic, recreational or open space resources of the Park or upon the ability of the public to provide supporting facilities and services made necessary by the project, taking into account the economic and social or other benefits that might be derived therefrom;

+- f will secure the natural benefits of wetlands associated with the project, consistent with the general welfare and beneficial economic, social, and agricultural development of the state; and - agricultural development of the state; and g. will comply with the statutory and regulatory criteria set forth in the Freshwater Wetlands Act and 9 NYCRR Part 578.

-GENERAL PER MIT issued this , 2015. day
+GENERAL PERMI T issued this , 2015. day

 ADIRONDACK PARK AGENCY

 BY: Richard E. Weber, III Deputy Director, Regulatory Programs

-STATE OF NEV •
+STATE OF NEW Y ORK)

-) ss.: COUNTY OF E
+COUNTY OF ESS EX)

-On the day of in the year 2015, before me, the undersigned, a Notary Public in and for said State, personally appeared Richard E. Weber, III personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.
+On the day of in the year 2015, before me, the undersigned a Notary Public in and for said State, personally appeared Richard E. Weber, III personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.

 Notary Public

-REW:LRW:PVC C:ESS:mlr
+September 2015